Jesterboxboy/gdsolutions.at/README.md

-# guertl-dusleag.net
+# gdolutions.at
-repository for github pages for guertl-dusleaeg.net
+repository for github pages for gdsolutions.at